brewpi-remix/brewpi-pcb-rmx/Uno Shield/README.md

   * Assorted [Dupont Jumper Wires](https://www.amazon.com/Multicolored-Breadboard-Dupont-Jumper-Wires/dp/B073X7P6N2) (male-male, male-female, female-female)

 ## Board Manufacture

 You may order this board for manufacture directly from [pcbs.io](https://PCBs.io/share/zdeBw).

+## 3D-Printed Case

+See [this case](https://www.thingiverse.com/thing:3416312) from @gromitdj for a case you can print.

 ## Modifying These Files
 If you would like to personalize these board designs, you may modify them with [Autodesk's EAGLE](https://www.autodesk.com/products/eagle/overview).
 EAGLE is a scriptable electronic design automation (EDA) application with schematic capture, printed circuit board (PCB) layout, auto-router and computer-aided manufacturing (CAM) features.
 EAGLE stands for Easily Applicable Graphical Layout Editor and is developed by CadSoft Computer GmbH.
 The company was acquired by Autodesk Inc. in 2016.